 Some researchers speculate that CBD vaping can be effective in fulfilling this oral fixation.
 Vaping CBD can mimic the effects of smoking without any of the negative health consequences of nicotine ingestion.
 Furthermore, some ex-smokers also indicate that holding and operating their vape pens decreases their restlessness by giving their hands something to do.

-CBD vaping seems like an innovative option to smoking cigarettes.
-CBD is safe, natural, and effective.
+Vaping flower seems like an innovative option to smoking cigarettes.
+CBD is well tolerated, natural, and effective.
 Nicotine addiction is no joke and the withdrawal symptoms can be extremely difficult.
-CBD offers an alternative that can potentially help countless smokers live better, fuller, and more fulfilling lives.
+CBD just might be the alternative that can potentially help countless smokers live better, fuller, and more fulfilling lives.